djballowe/Arch-Portfolio/README.md

 - All image info stored and fetched from Mongo db
 - Managed app state and inter- process communication with React hooks
 - Implemented email.js to get information from contact form and forward to buisness email
-- Serverless function implemented with Vercel to connected to Mongo db collection
 - Configured CI/CD pipeline with Vercel for auto deployment